Memphis Sounds: Aftermath

 The team's elimination by the Colonels would be the last meaningful game that the franchise would play.
 Although the 1974–75 season saw the highest attendance figures during the team's stay in Memphis, both Wilson and Hayes were having financial troubles that required them to sell their shares.
-After the 1974–75 season the ABA franchise was sold to a group of businessmen in Baltimore, Maryland who used it to create a team that was first briefly known as the Baltimore Hustlers and then the Baltimore Claws.
-However, the team had serious financial problems and collapsed before the season started, playing only three exhibition games in its brief history.
+After the 1974–75 season, the ABA demanded that Storen and his group find more investors, sell more season tickets, and get a more favorable lease at the Mid-South Coliseum.
+Storen was unable to do so, and the league took over the team for a fourth time.
+The franchise was sold soon afterward to a group of businessmen in Baltimore, Maryland, who first renamed it the Baltimore Hustlers and then the Baltimore Claws.
+A local group had planned on purchasing the franchise and keep them in Memphis at first, but they ultimately reneged just one day after taking over.
+However, the Claws had serious financial problems under the new owners and collapsed before the season started, playing only three exhibition games (all of which ended in defeat) in its brief history.

-Not long after the Claws folded, the San Diego Sails and then the Utah Stars folded early in the 1975–76 regular season, abruptly shrinking the league from 10 teams to 7.
-The failure of those franchises was a factor behind the ABA–NBA merger in the summer after the 1975–76 season ended.
+Not long after the Claws folded, the San Diego Sails and then the Utah Stars folded early in the 1975–76 regular season, abruptly shrinking the league from 10 teams to just 7.
+The failure of those franchises was a key factor behind the ABA–NBA merger coming into place in the summer after the 1975–76 season ended.

 When the ABA became defunct and the copyrights on its properties were allowed to lapse, a new minor league baseball team in Nashville — the Nashville Sounds — adopted the Memphis Sounds' color scheme and logo.
-As of 2023, the name is still in use.
-The use of the color scheme and styled logo was replaced as the primary scheme after the 1998 season, but is still used on the field for Throwback Thursday promotions, and merchandise featuring the mark remains in regular availability.
+As of 2025, the name is still in use.
+The use of the color scheme and stylized logo was replaced as the primary scheme after the 1998 season, but it's still used on the field for Throwback Thursday promotions, and merchandise featuring the mark remains in regular availability.

-In 2001 professional basketball returned to Memphis with the National Basketball Association (NBA)'s Memphis Grizzlies, who relocated from Vancouver, British Columbia.
+In 2001, professional basketball returned to Memphis with the NBA's Memphis Grizzlies, who relocated from Vancouver, British Columbia.
 The Grizzlies played their home games at The Pyramid from 2001 until 2004, before moving to FedExForum for the 2004–05 season, and have called it home since then.